Alan C Rose Memorial Trust Scholarship

 To accept this scholarship, successful recipients are required to write a letter of thanks and provide an artistic biography for the donors or trustees.
 On occasion recipients will be contacted to provide a progress report.

-Additionally, the recipients will be asked to present a report on their work to the next cohort of eligible students.
+Additionally, the recipients may be asked to present a report on their work to the next cohort of eligible students.

 How to apply